mhansen/graphviz-docs/content/en/docs/layouts/neato.md

 ---
 "spring model" layouts.

-`neato` is the default tool to use if the graph is not too large (about 100 nodes) and you don't know anything else about it.
+`neato` is a reasonable default tool to use for undirected graphs that aren't too large (about 100 nodes), when you don't know anything else about the graph.

 `neato` attempts to minimize a global energy function, which is equivalent to statistical multi-dimensional scaling.